-A Victoria mother whose teen daughter died in 2021 from a toxic combination of alcohol and drugs has finally received confirmation that her daughter’s death was not an accident.
+A Victoria mother whose teen daughter died in 2021 from a toxic combination of alcohol and drugs has received confirmation that her daughter’s death was not an accident.

-Tracy Sims learned on Wednesday that the death of her daughter, 18-year-old daughter Samantha Sims-Somerville, has been deemed a homicide by the sa¹ú¼Ê´«Ã½ Coroners Service, after initially being classified as an accident.
+Tracy Sims learned on Wednesday that the death of her daughter, 18-year-old Samantha Sims-Somerville, has been deemed a homicide by the sa¹ú¼Ê´«Ã½ Coroners Service, after initially being classified as an accident.

 “Now I’m processing that my daughter was killed,” Sims said.